lbovet/el4j/el4j/sandbox/el4j-seam/README.txt

     * Run   mvn db:start jetty:run   to start the Derby network server and run jetty
     * You can access the application now at http://localhost:8080/

+If you're developing based on the template, every time you change some file of the jar part, just re-install the artifact in your local repository by issuing =mvn clean install=.
+Jetty will detect this after some time (the check interval is set to 10 sec at the moment) and reload the changes.
+While working on the xhtml files in the war part, you can just save the files and reload your browser window.
+The made changes should be visible immediately.
+If you change the configuration files (e.g. the =web.xml= file) jetty will reload the application on its own, but sometimes not (e.g. when changing the file =pages.xml=).
+For such cases you can simply make some small change to =web.xml= and save it or issue =touch src/main/webapp/WEB-INF/web.xml=, to force jetty to reload.

-Know issues:
+* Know issues:

-There is a (not fatal) issue during runtime.
+1) There is a (non fatal) issue during runtime.
 The following exception occurs.
-The problem is due to the deployment without an ejb container.
+The problem occurs only in deployments without an ejb container.
 It is described under http://jira.jboss.com/jira/browse/JBSEAM-1188 .
 It is fixed in seam 1.3.0 (not out when this was written).